johnnyfreeman/winston/README.md

 ##### History

-Search through browser history and open url in a new tab.
+Search through most recent 100 items in browser history and open url in a new tab.
+Also, open all history in a new tab by typing "history".

 ### Planned Packages